haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 `some GHC Wiki pages <https://gitlab.haskell.org/ghc/ghc/-/wikis/implementing-trees-that-grow>`_, and a `GHC Issue Label <https://gitlab.haskell.org/ghc/ghc/-/issues/?label_name%5B%5D=TTG>`_ for it.

-The goal of the Trees that Grow paper was to allow creating variants of Haskell AST to more faithfully capture the input and output of each compilation pass, and also the ``template-haskell`` library.
+The goal of the Trees that Grow paper was to allow creating variants of Haskell AST to more faithfully capture the input and output of each compilation pass, and also the ``template-haskell`` library. [#intra]_
 It presents these data types:

 .. code-block:: haskell